azhugrov/edt/README.md

 Embedded Dart Templates

 The work is still in progress.
+This library is designed to work with server environment.